 I was born in Kiel, a town in northern Germany, and my European childhood opened my eyes to all things artistic — a pivotal visit to Paris for an Edouard Manet retrospective serves as a fine example of my youthful inspirations.
 I was determined to be a self-taught painter.
 I traversed Europe, visited museums and studied the masters.

 Soon, my artistic dreams were buoyed by my business sensibilities.
 While producing my own artwork, I began a career as a curator, organizing large multi-media shows and large-scale art exhibits.
 I succeeded in the business world.
 Eventually, I would be managing 100 employees at Traumfabrik, a large cultural arts center.
 On average, 2,000 people visited the Traumfabrik on a Saturday night — and I was in charge of the entire operation.

 Returning to my artistic pursuits, I moved to San Francisco in 1992 — with one bag of belongings and little knowledge of the English language.
 I embraced the challenges.
 I painted.
 And as I grew to appreciate my new surroundings, my artistic vision developed.
 I was soon being commissioned for portraits and my career was burgeoning.

 I moved to Tiburon in Marin County and continued to flourish.
 I found myself earning a name in the arts community, which was rewarded by having one of my paintings chosen to grace the cover of Marin Magazine.
-Another of my works was runner-up in the same competition.
+Another of my works was a finalist in the same competition.

 Today, I am proud to be a self-taught professional artist and am appreciative of the business and management acumen I have developed along the way.

 — Ingrid C. Lockowandt